-- a. ensures that there is an effective Safeguarding Policy and a Staff Behaviour Policy (Code of Conduct) Appendix 13 in place and made available to all staff; - b. undertakes annual reviews of the procedures that apply to child protection and Safeguarding of 'individuals at risk' (including 'adults at risk'), judging the effectiveness with which the related duties have been discharged; - c. considers and approves ArtsEd's Safeguarding Policies annually; - d. ensures that appropriate IT filters and monitoring devices are in place at ArtsEd to safeguard pupils and students online and that relevant staff manage these provisions effectively and know how to escalate concerns; - e. ensures online safety is an embedded and interrelated theme, providing whole institution approach to safeguarding and related policies; - f. considers how its learners (pupils and students) may be taught about safeguarding through teaching and learning opportunities, as part of providing a broad and balanced curriculum; - g. ensures there are procedures in place to handle allegations against members of staff and volunteers; - h. ensures that the Chair of the Trustees or nominee will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher and/or Principal, where appropriate; - making sure the school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors). - j. ensures staff know how to make immediate referrals to children's social care where there is a risk of immediate serious harm to a child and/or adult social care where there is a risk of immediate serious harm to an 'adult at risk'.
-Anyone at ArtsEd can make a referral. - 31.
+- a. ensures that there is an effective Safeguarding Policy and a Staff Behaviour Policy (Code of Conduct) Appendix 18 in place and made available to all staff; - b. undertakes annual reviews of the procedures that apply to child protection and Safeguarding of 'individuals at risk' (including 'adults at risk'), judging the effectiveness with which the related duties have been discharged;

+- c. considers and approves ArtsEd's Safeguarding Policies annually; - d. ensures that appropriate IT filters and monitoring devices are in place at ArtsEd to safeguard pupils and students online and that relevant staff manage these provisions effectively and know how to escalate concerns; - e. ensures online safety is an embedded and interrelated theme, providing whole institution approach to safeguarding and related policies; - f. considers how its learners (pupils and students) may be taught about safeguarding through teaching and learning opportunities, as part of providing a broad and balanced curriculum; - g. ensures there are procedures in place to handle allegations against members of staff and volunteers; - h. ensures that the Chair of the Trustees or nominee will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher and/or Principal, where appropriate; - i.
+Make sure the school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors). - j. ensures staff know how to make immediate referrals to children's social care where there is a risk of immediate serious harm to a child and/or adult social care where there is a risk of immediate serious harm to an 'adult at risk'.
+Anyone at ArtsEd can make a referral. - 34.
 Key staff with designated Safeguarding and welfare responsibilities are members of the Welfare, Safeguarding, Health and Safety Committee.
-The Group meets once a term and mayalso meet as required in order to monitor, review, discuss, or develop ArtsEd's work with regards to the Institution delivering its duty of care.
+The Group meets once a term and may also meet as required in order to monitor, review, discuss, or develop ArtsEd's work with regards to the Institution delivering its duty of care.
 The DST is a member of the Group, and the Group is chaired by a Trustee.
-The role of the DST includes being a champion for safeguarding throughout the organisation, attending relevant safeguarding training events, meetings and conferences, support other trustees in developing their individual and collective understanding of safeguarding and working with the wider designated safeguarding team in order to manage relevant safeguarding cases.
-Please see Appendix 1 for the Terms of Reference for the Welfare, Safeguarding, Health and Safety Committee. - 32.
+The role of the DST includes being a champion for safeguarding throughout the organisation, attending relevant safeguarding training events. meetings and conferences, support other trustees in developing their individual and collective understanding of safeguarding and working with the wider designated safeguarding team in order to manage relevant safeguarding cases.
+Please see Appendix 1 for the Terms of Reference for the Welfare, Safeguarding, Health and Committee. - 35.
 All staff with designated Safeguarding responsibilities are members of the Designated Safeguarding and Welfare Operational Group.
 The Group is chaired by the DISL, and the Group's Deputy Chair is the DDISL.
-Please see Appendix 2 for the Terms of Reference for the Safeguarding and Welfare Operational Group. - 33.
-ArtsEd's Designated Institutional Safeguarding Lead (DISL), who has overall accountability for Safeguarding children and 'individuals at risk' (including 'adults at risk'), carries out a leadership and co-ordination role.
-In the absence of the DISL, the Designated Safeguarding Lead for HE or the Designated Safeguarding Lead (DSL) for the Day School and Sixth Form will act as the Institutional Safeguarding Leads.
-The role description for the DISL can be found at Appendix 1 of this Policy.
-The role description for the DSL can be found at Appendix 2 of this policy.
+Please see Appendix 2 for the Terms of Reference for the Safeguarding and Welfare Operational Group. - 36.
+ArtsEd's Designated Institutional Safeguarding Lead (DISL), who has overall accountability for Safeguarding children and 'individuals at risk' (including 'adults at risk'), is the Deputy Principal.
+The DISL carries out a leadership and co-ordination role.
+In the absence of the Deputy Principal, the Deputy Head of Day School and Sixth Form, who is also the Designated Safeguarding Lead (DSL) for the Day School and Sixth Form will act as the Institutional Safeguarding Lead.
+The role description for the DISL can be found at Appendix 4 of this Policy.
+The role description for the DSL can be found at Appendix 5 of this policy.

 iii.
-Reporting structure for Safeguarding (Day School and Sixth Form)
+Reporting structure for Safeguarding (Day school and Sixth Form)